effectivecore/core/readme.md

       cache::$data['demo']->array_1['item_N'] = 'value N';
     }

-This architecture allows you to access NoSQL data as quickly as possible.
+This architecture give ability to access NoSQL data as quickly as possible.
 When using the PHP module OPCache, the access speed can increase from 2 to 3 times.
 In fact, to access NoSQL data, it's enough to load a PHP file of a certain entity and data will be available